 - Cemetery Property, Plot of Land, Columbarium, etc.

-Additionally, there can be additional expenses that come at the end of life other than just service costs.
+Additionally, there can be expenses that come at the end of life other than just burial costs.

 - Leaving an Inheritance